AndyFul/Run-By-Smartscreen/README.md

 #Run-By-Smartscreen

-'Run By Smartscreen' is a very simple idea to open new files with SmartScreen check using right click Explorer context menu.
-It covers in a smart way file opening in the User Space ( = everything outside 'C:\Windows', 'C:\Program Files', 'C:\Program Files (x86)'), that is welcome because dropping files to the User Space is not guarded by UAC.
+'Run By Smartscreen' is a very simple idea to safely open/run the new files via the option on the Explorer right click context menu.
+'Run By Smartscreen' can mark files with MOTW, so they are treated as downloaded from the Internet.
+This forces SmartScreen check before running the exexutables.
+Furthermore, the popular documents will be opened in 'Protected View', if the document application has such ability (like MS Office 2010+ and Adobe Acrobat Reader 10+).
+The files with unsafe extensions will be blocked.

 Why the SmartScreen?